 Stating the obvious, you don’t want to paint yourself into a corner, so start your painting in the deep end.
 You’ll find that a telescoping paint pole will be a huge benefit as it will enable you to reach all the way up the walls without having to bend or stretch.

-Monitor the amount of paint you’re using – you don’t want to run short, nor do you want to have lots leftover!
-If you’ve decided to buy and use that spray gun, you’ll be astounded how quickly you go through the paint.
+Monitor the amount of paint you’re using – you don’t want to run short, nor do you want to have lots left over!
+If you’ve decided to buy and use that spray gun, you’ll be astounded by how quickly you go through the paint.

 Step three point five!

 OK, so I’m fudging a bit here.
-But since you’ve put all that effort in to preparing and painting your pool, why not add some fun effects while your at it.
+But since you’ve put all that effort into preparing and painting your pool, why not add some fun effects while you are at it?
 Try a stencil or two or even a full mural.
 They will make your pool a masterpiece and you’ll become the ‘go to guy’ in your neighbourhood 🙂

-A stencil can be cut from a photo or illustration and you shouldn’t hesitate to use multiple colours to creat a great effect.
+A stencil can be cut from a photo or illustration and you shouldn’t hesitate to use multiple colours to create a great effect.

 Step Four: After painting the pool